kuworking/kuworking-themes-workspace/packages/gatsby-theme-kuworking-landing-two/README.md

 ## 📝 Description

-Gatsby theme for generating single web pages with a Masonry grid, oriented to host typical affiliate web pages
+Gatsby theme for generating single web pages typically used as landing pages

 ## 🔥 How to Install

-To install the theme visit the theme starter that uses and configures this theme at [https://github.com/kuworking/kuworking-theme-landing-one](https://github.com/kuworking/kuworking-theme-landing-one)
+To install the theme visit the theme starter that uses and configures this theme at [https://github.com/kuworking/kuworking-theme-landing-two](https://github.com/kuworking/kuworking-theme-landing-two)

-## 🏙 The Site
+## 🖖 The Site

 These themes are hosted in [www.kuworking.com](https://www.kuworking.com), a site about GatsbyJS and WordPress (in Spanish 🌞)